Zhenye-Na/aws-certs-cheatsheet/_posts/2020-10-28-serverless.md

   - CloudFront Signed URL generator
 - Content is stored in S3 (serverless and scalable)
 - Integrated with CloudFront with OAI for security (users cannot bypass)
-- CloudFront can only be used with SIgned URLs to prevent unauthorized users
+- CloudFront can only be used with Signed URLs to prevent unauthorized users
 - What about S3 Signed URL?
 They're not efficient for global access

 ![](https://raw.githubusercontent.com/Zhenye-Na/img-hosting-picgo/master/img/distribute-paid-content.png)